CIC Interpolation

 CIC filter

-CIC-filters are an optimised class of linear phase FIR filters consisting of cascaded comb filters and integrators.
+CIC-filter is an optimized class of linear-phase FIR filters consisting of cascaded comb filters and integrators.

-Conceptually, an interpolation CIC filter is an upsampling element followed by a CIC filter, , which is a low-pass reconstruction filter and performs filtering without changing the sampling rate.
-The interpolation CIC filter increases the sampling rate of the input signal by an integer factor using a cascaded integrator comb filter (CIC).
+Conceptually, the interpolation CIC filter is an element of increasing the sampling rate, followed by a CIC filter , which is a reconstruction low-pass filter and performs filtering without changing the sampling rate.
+The interpolation CIC filter increases the sampling rate of the input signal by an integer factor using a cascaded Integrator comb filter (Cascaded Integrator-Comb, CIC).

-In a more efficient implementation, the CIC filter operating without changing the sampling rate , is decomposed into multipliers in this way:
+In a more efficient implementation, a CIC filter that works without changing the sampling rate , is factorized in this way:

 -

-- transfer function of sections of a cascade of comb filters, each of which has a width of ;
+— transfer function sections of the cascade of comb filters, each of which has a width of ;

 -

-- transfer function of the cascade of integrators;
+— the transfer function of the cascade of integrators;

 -